RobertLucian/practical-machine-learning/Forky Spoony Knifey Image Classification/README.md

 # The Dataset

 The dataset has about `~4200` samples and it's composed of images representing knifes, forks and spoons.
 It's basically a classification problem.
 The features are being represented by the actual pixels of each image.
-Each image has a resolution of `200 x 200` pixels and during the training phase, for both algorithms, the images got reduced to `140 x 140` pixels to reduce to computation time.
+Each image has a resolution of `200 x 200` pixels and during the training phase, for both algorithms, the images get reduced to `140 x 140` pixels to reduce to computation time.

 The only issue that has been encountered with the dataset was the lack of consistency between the train and test images.
 It took some time to figure that out, but once I shuffled all the data together and resampled the training and testing sets, it all went fine.